htvekov/hasp-docs/docs/pages.md

 <h1>Pages</h1>

-The initial layout of the pages is defined by creating a special file on the SPIFFS file system.
+The initial layout of the pages is defined by creating a special file on the flash file system.

 This layout is displayed each time HASP starts up.